AlexWorx/ALib-Class-Library/docs/pages/alib_mod_contmono.md

       chapter \ref alib_threads_intro_assert_locks of the Programmer's Manual of module
       \alib_threads.

-The very same approach was taken with class \alib{config;TSharedConfiguration} and its alias type \alib{SharedConfiguration}.
+The very same approach was taken with class \alib{variables;TSharedConfiguration} and its alias type \alib{SharedConfiguration}.